gbfllp/web-ciniro/readme.md

 ### 00controles
 Basic notions of tables, td, tr and some CSS.
 Periodic and chess tables were created with Gemini, as requested by the teacher.
 Also I have worked with HTML Entities on part 2.
+Part 3: Show post forms as you can see on processa.php